peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 # Introduction

-Status Attestation plays a crucial role in maintaining the integrity and trustworthiness of digital credentials, since these serve as proof that a particular digital credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.
+Status Attestations ensure the integrity and trustworthiness of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, certifying their validity and non-revocation status.
+They function similarly to OCSP Stapling, allowing wallet instances to present time-stamped attestations from the Credential Issuer.

-A digital credential may be presented to a verifier long after it has been issued.
-During this interval, the digital credential could potentially be invalidated for various reasons (e.g., due to the device lost or holder fraud).
-To ensure the digital credential's validity, the issuer provides a short-lived Status Attestation to the holder.
-This attestation is bound to the digital credential and can be provided to a verifier, together with the digital credential, as evidence of the digital credential's non-revocation status.

-Status Attestations introduce a mechanism akin to OCSP Stapling in the context of digital credential verification.
-Just as OCSP Stapling allows a server to present a time-stamped OCSP response to prove the validity of its SSL/TLS certificates, thereby reducing the need for clients to contact the Certificate Authority (CA), Status Attestations enable a wallet instance to present a time-stamped attestation issued by the Credential Issuer.
-This attestation confirms the non-revocation status of a digital credential without requiring verifiers to query the issuer or any third-party entity directly.
-This approach enhances privacy, reduces latency, and allows for offline verification scenarios, mirroring the benefits of OCSP Stapling in the domain of digital credentials.

-Status Attestation are essential in facilitating offline scenarios.
-In these circumstances, both the wallet and the verifier work without internet connectivity during the presentation phase;
-nonetheless, Status Attestation provides a method to statically validate the validity of the digital credentials, thus increasing the security of the digital credential system.
-By limiting the disclosure of status information, Status Attestation strikes a balance between scalability, security, and privacy.
+This process verifies credentials without direct queries to the issuer, enhancing privacy, reducing latency, and enabling offline verification.
+Essential for offline scenarios, Status Attestations validate digital credentials' validity, balancing scalability, security, and privacy without internet connectivity.

 ~~~ ascii-art